mindy-tran/Deep-Neural-Network-PyTorch/README.md

 *********************************************************************************
 Task 0, Set up:

-Install the required libraries for this project by running the following commands: pip install scikit-learn (Or, for Anaconda conda install scikit-learn) pip install scipy (Or, for Anaconda conda install scipy) pip install numpy (Or, for Anaconda conda install numpy) pip install matplotlib (Or, for Anaconda conda install matplotlib)
+1. Install the required libraries for this project by running the following commands: pip install scikit-learn (Or, for Anaconda conda install scikit-learn) pip install scipy (Or, for Anaconda conda install scipy) pip install numpy (Or, for Anaconda conda install numpy) pip install matplotlib (Or, for Anaconda conda install matplotlib)

-Install Pytorch.
+2. Install Pytorch.
 We think the following commands will do: pip install torch torchvision torchaudio
 OR
 conda install pytorch torchvision torchaudio cpuonly -c pytorch

+3. Unzip the mnist_test_train.zip into your directory

 *********************************************************************************